 This draft defines the SDP offer/answer procedures for negotiating and establishing a DTLS association.
 The draft also defines the criteria for when a new DTLS association must be established.
+The draft updates RFC 5763 and RFC 7345, by replacing common SDP offer/ answer procedures with a reference to this specification.

-This draft defines a new SDP media-level attribute, 'dtls-connection'.
+This draft defines a new SDP media-level attribute, 'dtls-id'.